Now All Roads Lead to France: Contents

+The book is biographical in nature and details the life of Edward Thomas before poetry, turning to poetry, the times of war, and his final days, including a reflection of the impact of his work.

 Hollis gives a detailed picture of Thomas' life and the poet's inner struggles.
 Thomas, Hollis writes, suffered through chronic depression, with Thomas stating that he felt "plagued with work, burning my candle at 3 ends" with frequent thoughts of suicide and vicious verbal sparring with his wife Helen.
 Walking through the English countrysides offered Thomas some relief.
 Still, it took Thomas' meeting with Robert Frost, an immigrant from the U.S. seeking to break into English literary circles, in 1913 to change his life's path.

 Frost's relationship to Thomas, as Hollis discusses, essentially saved Thomas' life.
 Their friendship serves as the heart of the book.
 Hollis details how the two poets spent hours "talks-walking", in Frost's words, around the bucolic areas of Gloucestershire to think.
 Thomas wrote in September 1914, "I am slowly growing into a conscious Englishman."

 In a short space of about two years, Thomas published as much as other poets took a lifetime to write.
 His work, Hollis recounts, conveyed his deep sense of wandering insecurity and lack of connection, particularly using his emotional reflections based on nature.
 Hollis describes how the advent of World War I, the horrors of which Thomas knew well, brought out a profound purpose in Thomas' mind.
 Commissioned as a second lieutenant in the British army, Thomas sought out action in 1917, and he died from the shock-wave of a passing shell just about ten weeks after arriving on the Western Front.

 Reception

 Supportive reviews ran in a variety of publications.
 Travel writer Robert Macfarlane summed up the book for The Guardian by writing, "An impressive new view of Edward Thomas helps us to understand how much more there is to the poet than willow-herb and meadowsweet".
 He also commented that Hollis' "narrative is calm and discreet, his tone witty and scholarly", and "he is unsentimentally candid about his subject's troubles and solipsism."
-The Independent published praise from writer Sean O'Brian; Brian remarked, "In this extremely readable critical-biographical study, place and landscape have an importance equal to poetry."
+The Independent published praise from writer Sean O'Brian; O'Brian remarked, "In this extremely readable critical-biographical study, place and landscape have an importance equal to poetry."